tomhoover/guide-programming-fundamentals-in-python/guide.md

 	}
 	```

-	*NOTE: Make sure to place this new pypet above your function (use the GIF as reference if you are confused)*
+	*NOTE: Make sure to place this new Pypet above your function (use the GIF as reference if you are confused)*

-2. Create a list to hold both of your pypets using `pets = [cat, mouse]`.
+2. Create a list to hold both of your Pypets using `pets = [cat, mouse]`.

 	```py
 	pets = [cat, mouse]